alan-turing-institute/KnowledgeFlows/report/Annex.md

-Table X. Top five nodes for the network of the period from 2009 to 2018 using the **connections** algorithm in different degrees and centrality metrics.
+Table 13.
+Top five nodes for the network of the period from 2009 to 2018 using the **connections** algorithm in different degrees and centrality metrics.

 |Degree |	Weighted Degree	| Centrality |	Betweeness |